 Production-Ready Features

-Models are automatically downloaded on first use and cached in ~/.uniface/models/.
-SHA-256 checksums ensure integrity, and you can customize the cache location if needed.
+Automatic Model Management: Models are automatically downloaded on first use and cached in ~/.uniface/models/.
+SHA-256 checksums ensure integrity.

 from uniface.visualization import draw_detections